 - Personal expenses and optional activities

 To apply for the Global UofSC in the Galápagos program, please follow the instructions found on the Apply to Study Abroad page, under the Steps to Study Abroad tab of the Study Abroad Office website, sc.edu/studyabroad.
-Click on the link for Global USC programs and follow the instructions for the Global USC in the Galápagos program.
+Click on the link for Global UofSC programs and follow the instructions for the Global UofSC in the Galápagos program.
 Complete applications are due to the Study Abroad Office by the Priority Deadline of January 31st, 2020.
 Applications after the priority deadline will be accepted until March 1st, 2020 as space permits.
 Students will be notified of their acceptance by email shortly after the deadline.

 For More Information